Graffiss/tidio/README.md

 # TODO

-Please do not fork the repo, clone it instead.
+Please do not fork the repo, clone it and put it in your own github / save it locally.

 Definition of done: